openshift-kni/baremetal-deploy/README.md

 * [SCTP](features/sctp).
 These assets enables Stream Control Transmission Protocol (SCTP) in the RHCOS worker nodes.
 * [SRIOV](features/sriov).
 The SR-IOV Network Operator creates and manages the components of the SR-IOV stack.
+* [CNV](features/cnv).
+Container-native virtualization is an add-on to OpenShift Container Platform that allows you to run and manage virtual machine workloads alongside container workloads.

 ## Performance tuning